Menger Hotel

 The most famous ghost may be Theodore Roosevelt himself.
 In 1898, the future president used the Menger as his personal headquarters while recruiting men for his famous Rough Riders volunteer regiment.
 Roosevelt would sit in the hotel bar, cheerfully offering free drinks to hard-living cowboys fresh from the Chisholm Trail, working his recruiting strategy until many "sobered up the next morning to find themselves on their way to Fort Sam Houston."
 Today, guests and staff report sightings of Roosevelt's spirit in the bar area, still dressed in his military uniform, some claiming to hear his booming voice or see him enjoying a whiskey.

 Chambermaid Sallie White is perhaps the most frequently encountered spirit.
-In 1876, Sallie was tragically murdered by her own husband while working at the hotel.
+In 1876, Sallie was murdered by her own husband while working at the hotel.
 Since her death, visitors have reported seeing her ghost quietly walking through the halls in her maid's uniform, still tending to her duties.

-Captain Richard King, founder of the legendary King Ranch—once the largest ranch in the world—spent his final months at the Menger after learning of his terminal illness.
+Captain Richard King, founder of the legendary King Ranch--once the largest ranch in the world--spent his final months at the Menger after learning of his terminal illness.
 He wrote his will, bade farewell to friends, and died in his personal suite in April 1885.
 His funeral was held in the Menger's parlor.
-Today, the room is called the "King Ranch Room," and Captain King is often seen entering his old quarters—walking right through the wall where the door was located before renovations.
+Today, the room is called the "King Ranch Room," and Captain King is often seen entering his old quarters--walking right through the wall where the door was located before renovations.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.